jwilkins/hash-that-tree/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO
+I have a few items to do in upcoming releases
+* Add a Command Line Interface
+* Allow multiple folders to be specified
+* Add folder recursion option
+* Add SHA1